-Omar et al. (2013) investigates the efficiency in its weak form in Karachi stock exchange.
+Omar et al. (2013) investigates the weak form efficiency in Karachi stock exchange.
 The data examined consists of daily, monthly and weekly returns for the period 1st Jan 1998 to Feb.29st 2012 to test random walk behavior.
-They used unit root test (ADF and PP tests), Run test and Kolmogrov Smirnov Normality test.
+They used unit root tests (ADF and PP tests), Run test.
 The outcome of tests shows that KSE does not follow random walk and there are chances for the technical investors that they can earn the abnormal profit by identifying the trends in KSE.
-There test are used by Nawaz et al. (2013) to study the weak form efficiency to Karachi stock exchange of Pakistan.
+Nawaz et al. (2013) utilized theirs tests for study the weak form efficiency to Karachi stock exchange of Pakistan.
 The purpose of study of Lim et al. (2013) is to test the efficiency of both Shangai and Shenzhen stock markets.
 This study utilizes different approaches, the serial correlation test, runs test and variance ratio test.
 They concluded that China's stock market has a weak form efficiency.

 Jain and Jain (2013) examined the weak form of efficiency in Indian stock exchange.
 The data used was consists of daily returns from April, 1993 to March 2013.
 The results of both non-parametric and parametric tests exposed that the theory of technical analysis does not hold and any investor can't make abnormal gains the patterns predicted by past prices.

-An empirical study of emerging Asian capital markets and some developed markets proved the similar results.
+The similar results are proved by an empirical study of emerging Asian capital markets and some developed markets.
 The study of Worthington and Higgs (2006) used daily stock returns of China, Korea, Malaysia, Sri Lanka, Pakistan, Indonesia, India, Japan, Singapore, Hong Kong and New Zealand.
 By using unit root tests, run test, multiple variance ratio tests and auto-correlation function test.
 There results show that emerging markets and three developed markets of Japan, New Zealand and Hong Kong are not weak form efficient.
 On the other apart from Australia and Taiwan, unit root test represent these markets are weak form efficient.

 Sing and Sapna (2013) examined the weak form market efficiency in five stock exchanges of Asian countries.
 The data used in their study was consisting of daily, weekly and monthly closing values.
-The run tests, autocorrelation and the Ljung-Box statistics has been applied.
 The results of the run test show that the Bombay stock exchange (BSE) and Singapore stock exchange (STI) do not followrandom behavior in case of daily prices.
 In case of monthly price, BSE has been found weak form efficient.
 Further, the results of autocorrelation and Ljung-Box test revealed that all stock exchanges under study follow random walk behavior in case of monthly and weekly prices except BSE.
 Vigg Kushwah et al. (2013) examines the weak form of market efficiency on Indian stock market (NSE) in the recent years from April , 1997 to March 2010.
 Using the run tests of daily stock prices shows the evidence of weak form of efficiency of NSE.

 Fahad (2013) investigates the random walk behaviour of CIVETS (Colombia, Indonesia, Vietnam, Egypt, Turkey and South Africa) foreign exchange rates against the US dollar using weekly data from February 2007 to April 2012.
-Using variance ratio tests, the results suggest that the nominal exchange rates of Vietnamese dong and Egyptian pounds violate the random walk hypothesis and do not follow a martingale process.
-However, the Colombian peso, Indonesian rupiah, Turkish lira and South African rand exchange rate markets are considered weak-form efficient.
+The results of variance ratio tests suggest that the nominal exchange rates of Vietnamese and Egypt violate the random walk hypothesis and do not follow a martingale process.
+However, the Colombia, Indonesia, Turkish and South African exchange rate markets are considered weak-form efficient.